jonathan1055/scheduler/README.md

  * To get help with crontab jobs, see https://drupal.org/cron

+[//]: # "This comment is correctly not rendered"
+[//]: # (another comment style which is not shown on the page)

 ## Maintainers

-Current maintainers:
+[//]: # "cSpell:disable "
+[//]: # "Spellchecking is stopped from here.
+Do not want to add all these names into the project-words file" Current maintainers:
 - [Pieter Frenssen](https://www.drupal.org/u/pfrenssen) 2014(6.x)-current
 - [Jonathan Smith](https://www.drupal.org/u/jonathan1055) 2013(6.x)-current